HOME INSPECTION GUIDE

 CAN I ASK QUESTIONS AFTER INSPECTION?

 Yes, absolutely!
 Our commitment to you does not end with the presentation of the final report.
 You are welcome to contact us anytime with telephone follow up questions free of charge for up to 1 year.

 IS THERE A WARRANTY OR GUARANTEE OFFERED WITH THE INSPECTION?

 No. Inspectors are not insurance companies, we do not offer a warranty.
 What you are buying from us is our opinion about the home.
 This opinion is based on our expert knowledge and experience, but is still a time sensitive and limited visual inspection of the home.
 What is hidden, non-accessible, and apt to happen over time is not within the scope of the inspection.
 The Barrie Home Inspector does offer a 100% Money Back Guarantee if not completely happy with your home inspection.

-Payment can be made via cash or cheque.
+Payment can be made via cash, E-Transfer or cheque.

 Q. Does your home need a indoor air quality test?